rossbgrafana/makalu-intro-to-o11y/intro-to-olly.md

 ![Single User](https://github.com/rossbgrafana/makalu-intro-to-o11y/blob/main/s01-images/01-02_the-early-years_mainframes.png?raw=true)

-Computing spread to businesses, banking, and industry.
+Soon, Computing spread to businesses, banking, and industry.
 Multi-user systems being accessed across distances became the norm.
 Most computing was still on a large system, like a mainframe.

 It became necessary for system administrators to be able to find out information like resource usage and availability.
 They could answer these questions by connecting to the mainframe and using system utilities to query for information, such as the amount of memory currently being used.